ipugh-xm/xm-labs-steps-signalfx/README.md

 2. Create a new integration, filling in the name to identify the notification, and for the URL use the one given in the `Inbound - SignalFx` step in your xMatters Flow.
 3. Add the xMatters integration to an alert as a recipient.

-4. In SignalFx, go to your user profile and generate an API Token.
+4. In SignalFx, go to your user profile and select `Access Tokens` from the tabs on the left.
+Create a new an Access Token from that menu.
 5. Use this value to fill in the API Token Constant in xMatters.

 ## xMatters Setup